rgleason/dashboard_tactics_pi/docs/developers/webview/README.md

 >**Attention vulnerabilities** - _weinre_ module has its development stopped and it is as such a very vulnerable product.
 Use `npm audit` to see the details of those.
 Make sure to use --save-dev switch when installing to use it only for occasional debugging during the development phase.

 While waiting the new tools, I archived [this paper](pdf/debugging_mobile_javascript_with_WEINRE_ibm_blog_2011.pdf) ([2011](https://www.ibm.com/developerworks/community/blogs/94e7fded-7162-445e-8ceb-97a2140866a9/entry/debugging_mobile_javascript_with_weinre?lang=en)) which nicely explains the remote portable device debugging concept and what you can expect and what you cannot expect from WEINRE.

+>**NOTE**: One can do most of the static debugging, still using modern browser's developer's tools: they memorize nicely the repetitive _iface_. structure commands which allows attributing an uid, etc. to the module under the test.
+It is tedious but very useful since the console messages are your best friend.
+Only that I have no other way than Weinre to get anything out from a running wxWebView application running the same code but an _alert()_.
+WEINRE _may_ help you to resolve a tricky dynamic problem.
+Or not.

 ## Installating WEINRE on RPI